Hustopeče

 Hustopeče (/cs/; Auspitz) is a town in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 6,400 inhabitants.
+The town is located on the border between the Ždánice Forest and Lower Morava Valley.
 It is known for fruit and wine growing.

+Hustopeče became a town in 1572.
+The main landmark of the town is the Church of Saints Wenceslaus and Agnes of Bohemia.

 Etymology

 The name of the town is derived from the name of the nobleman and alleged founder of Hustopeče, named Úsopek.